 Since it’s high summer as I’m writing this and I would love a good scoop of gelato right now, it seems only appropriate to mention that spruce tip ice cream exists, and you can make it at home just like any other ice cream.

 You just need an ice cream maker, which is a useful kitchen appliance to invest in if you love sweet treats.

 For a subtle spruce flavor, you can infuse chopped spruce tips in the heavy cream and milk you’ll be using for the ice cream overnight.
 To make an ice cream that really screams “forest!”, though, it’s best to blend the whole thing together until the spruce tips are pretty much gone.

 Once blended, pass the mixture through a fine strainer, before finishing the recipe as you would do with any ice cream.

 I can’t finish up an article about using spruce tips without mentioning spruce tip tea!
-After all, it’s one of the quickest and easiest things you can make with your foraged spruce tips.
+After all, I am a tea lover and a tea seller!

 Spruce tip tea has loads of vitamin C and tastes wonderful, especially if you pair the spruce tips with their best friends: lime and honey.

 The tips do last for ages if you refrigerate them, and they can also be frozen, but dried ones are just very convenient for tea.

 If you want to dry your spruce tip harvest, just use a dehydrator or pop them in the oven for about 6 hours at 100 °F (or until dry).

 If you like my articles about cooking and gardening, subscribe to my weekly newsletter, where I share free recipes and gardening tutorials.